tjgusshy/tjgusshy/README.md

 - Revops Automated: Data Analyst

 Education 🎓
-Masters in Data Science, The University of the West Of England Bachelor in Business Administration
+- Masters in Data Science, The University of the West Of England
-Certifications 📜
-Coursera: Google Data Professional course
+- Bachelor in Business Administration

 🔗 Let's ideate, innovate, and build cool experiences with AI.
 Reach out for collaborations or simply to chat!

 <!---